-More people from your library involve can help add more perspectives/ideas, which can lead to better collaborations.
+The more people involved from your library can help add more perspectives/ideas, which can lead to better collaborations.
 That increased library involvement can also plant more seeds for new programs/services and continued collaboration support.

 Also invite members of your library board, your friends of the library, your volunteers, and whoever else is loosely affiliated with your library team to join you in nurturing your seedling.
 Their participation can help you increase support and advocacy for the seedling/idea.